Constantine (British saint): South-west Britain

+Scotland and Ireland

-The conversion of a Constantine is recorded in the Annals of Ulster in 588 and a Constantine appears in the Breviary of Aberdeen as entering a monastery in Ireland incognito before joining Saint Mungo (alias Kentigern) and becoming a missionary to the Picts.
+The conversion of a Constantine is recorded in the Annals of Ulster in 588, and a Constantine appears in the Breviary of Aberdeen as entering a monastery in Ireland incognito before joining Saint Mungo (alias Kentigern) and becoming a missionary to the Picts.
 He was martyred in Scotland about 576 and John of Fordun tells how he was buried at Govan (where his shrine can still be seen today).
 Although revered on the same day as the Cornishman, the date has probably been transferred from one to the other.
 The Life of Saint Kentigern names a Constantine as the son and successor Riderch Hael, king of Alt Clut, later known as Strathclyde.